 It is conveniently located near the cities of Frankfurt, Koblenz, Bonn, Cologne and Dusseldorf, and also within easy reach of many other castles and historical sites in a region which has long been one of Germany and Europe’s most important.

 The excellent restaurant and the Knight’s Hall dining room deserve a particular mention, as do the private gardens; follow their various winding paths and there is something to discover around every corner; gorgeous flower beds, old style swings, snug mini cottages, secret hideaways, giant chess boards and various statues and art installations.

 You can choose between 25 different B&B rooms and suites, all of which have a balcony or terrace with views over the Rhine or the surrounding vineyards, and suitably romantic vintage style beds.
 Check your options on the booking page here.

 There are also seating areas and soft furnishings in all the rooms, plus study desks and en-suite bathrooms where the style and attention to detail continues.
-Each room also has cable TV and a mini bar, plus there is WiFi throughout the castle.
+Each room also has cable TV and a mini bar, plus there is, of course, WiFi throughout the castle.

 Internally there is much to explore, the splendid Knight’s Hall of course where lunch and dinner are served, a well stocked library/reading room with an open fire, winding staircases, endless corridors and hidden nooks and crannies with views through lead paned windows out on the River Rhine.